Winter Foods for Your Body Type: Seasonal Eating Guide

 - Thick root vegetable soup with red lentils and warming spices

-- Winter kitchari with beetroot, carrots, and extra ginger
+- Winter kitchari with beetroot, carrots and extra ginger

-- Dal makhani (black lentil dal) with basmati rice — a winter indulgence
+- Dal makhani (black lentil dal) with basmati rice.
+A winter indulgence

 - Roasted vegetable grain bowl with tahini-turmeric dressing